 Call it an urban hike or call it a nature walk, Dripping Rock Trail is really fun.
 We know that a dripping rock doesn’t sound amazing, but you will be pleasantly surprised.
-And the best part—anyone can hike this trail because it is paved and flat and runs just over a mile roundtrip.
+And the best part is that anyone can hike this trail because it is paved, flat, and runs 1.0 mile roundtrip.

 As you walk, listen closely to the river.
 At different intervals, you’ll hear what sounds like rain coming from the opposite bank.
 This, of course, is the dripping rock, and there are several places to see it.
 We saw three dripping rocks before we actually made it to “the Dripping Rock.”